 Aside from suction, a pet vacuum should also have an efficient filter.
 This prevents allergens, such as dust, pet dander and bacteria, from escaping back into the air when vacuuming.
 While a good filter is important for anyone, it is essential for anyone with a pet allergy.

-If you’re looking for a cleaner to use in your car, you’re probably better served by visiting our car vacuum section or even our handheld page.
+If you’re looking for a vacuum cleaner to use in your car, you’re probably better served by visiting our car vacuum section or even our handheld page.
 This is because you probably don’t need a full upright or stick vacuum, as the extra size is likely to get in the way (there are some exceptions though).

 To make things easy though, we’ll summarise that page here.
-Cars pick up a lot of dirt and rubbish on the floors and under the seats, so it’s important to choose a model with strong suction power.
+Cars pick up a lot of dirt and rubbish on the floors and under the seats, so it’s important to choose a vacuum with strong suction power.
 It should also be lightweight and make it as easy as possible to clean in all the awkward places in your car.
 That means it needs to be able to get into glove compartments, under seats and around the gear stick.

 We think the best cordless for stairs should be three things: lightweight, portable and powerful.
 A lightweight vacuum is essential, as you don’t want to carry a bulky, heavy appliance up and down stairs.
 Portability is similarly important, and the model should make it easy to clean both the horizontal and vertical parts of steps.
 Finally, it should have enough power to remove dirt and dust embedded in carpet, whilst ideally cleaning right to the edge of steps.